• Skip to primary navigation

 • Add the shredded cabbage and leeks and stir to coat in the butter.

-• Add 2 tablespoons of water, cover with a lid, and leave to steam gently for about 20 minutes until the leeks are caramelised and the cabbage has softened.
+• Add 2 tablespoons of water and salt to taste.
+Cover with a lid, and leave to steam gently for about 20 minutes until the leeks are caramelised and the cabbage has softened.
 Stir occasionally.

 • Serve as a side dish with your favourite roast or grilled meat.